MrBCendales/processing-video-app/README.md

 ## Reflection

-  - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
+  - What was the context for this project?
+This is a project that helped me understand about the functionality of video processing with programmingm also to be able to perform a full stack project to get the full understanding.

   - What did you set out to build?
   - Why was this project challenging and therefore a really good learning experience?
   - What were some unexpected obstacles?